 The Foundation recognizes contributions and unconditional promises to give as revenue in the period received or promised, whichever is earlier.
 Conditional promises to give- that is, those with measurable performance or other barrier and a right of return are not recognized until the conditions on which they depend have been met.
 All contributions are considered to be without donor restrictions unless specifically restricted by the donor.
 Contributions are reported as with donor restrictions if they are received with donor stipulations that limit their use or are subject to time restrictions.
 A donor restriction expires when a purpose restriction is accomplished or a stipulated time restriction ends.
 Upon expiration, net assets with donor restriction are reclassified to net assets without donor restrictions in the statement of activities as net assets released from restrictions.
-Donor restricted contributions are reported as without donor restricted contributions are reporting period the contributions are received.
+Donor restricted contributions are reported as without donor restricted contributions are reported as without donor restricted contributions are reported period the contributions are received.